DMV

 clipboard

-If a health care professional that has knowledge of a physical or mental condition that prevents the person from safely driving, they can submit information directly to us.
+If a healthcare provider is aware with a physical or mental condition that impairs safe driving, they have the option to submit relevant information directly to our office.

 If a health care professional is involved in the person’s care, you might explore their willingness to request re-examination or recommend suspension of driving privileges.
 This can be an important option to consider when the threat of a crash or injury is imminent, and the person is not willing to voluntarily surrender their driving privileges.